-The barbed-wire fence at the village of Gogeti, Georgia
+The barbed wire fence at the village of Gogeti, Georgia

-Georgi continues, his face washed out with exhaustion: "We are scared.
+Georgi continues, his face washed out with exhaustion.
+"We are scared.
 I haven’t slept for days.
 Maybe tomorrow I will lose my house.
-This is our land—we’ve lived here all our lives—and it's being stolen from us."
+This is our land – we’ve lived here all our lives – and it's being stolen from us."

-Since Russia began building the fence in 2011—establishing a de facto border between Georgia and the self-declared independent state of South Ossetia—injustices like the one Georgi describes have been a daily occurrence.
+Since Russia began building the fence in 2011, establishing a de facto border between Georgia and the self-declared independent state of South Ossetia, injustices like the one Georgi describes have been a daily occurrence.

-"I am a cattle herder—I don't know [about] these politics," says 54-year-old Elguja, as he stands among his cows.
+"I am a cattle herder – I don't know [about] these politics," says 54-year-old Elguja as he stands among his cows.
 "Our village relies on these animals for income.
 If they wander across the border while grazing, I cannot get them back.
 I will be arrested for trespassing, and they will be gone forever."

 In 2008, South Ossetia was the focus of a brief but brutal war between Russia and Georgia.
-When the Georgian government refused to accept South Ossetia’s independence, they tried to recapture it, invoking a massive Russian air and ground assault that lasted only five days but claimed more than 400 casualties, with 133,000 civilians displaced.
+When the Georgian government refused to accept South Ossetia’s independence, they tried to recapture it, invoking a massive Russian air and ground assault that lasted only five days but claimed over 400 casualties, with 133,000 civilians displaced.

 A Georgian local being interviewed by EUMM

 "In unfenced areas, people just don’t know where the administrative borderline starts.
-And in most fenced areas, it’s actually around 15 yards in front of the [barbed] wire.
+And in most fenced areas, it’s actually around 15 metres in front of the [barbed] wire.
 Just walking up to the fence means you’ve already crossed over and will be arrested.
 It’s a trick to keep people from tampering with it.
 We have to use a GPS to find the administrative line’s actual location."

 "There’s nothing in the way of trends or patterns.
 Moscow seems to interpret the geography without any logic," explains EUMM spokesperson Ann Vassen.
 "It’s an extremely volatile situation.
 Freedom of movement is a huge issue, and detention cases are around five to six per week.
 It’s a crisis."

 Now, after Russian forces began dismantling them, the de facto border only has two checkpoints, effectively sealing South Ossetia from entry.
-Many villagers who've found themselves fenced in on the South Ossetian side are forced to cross "illegally" to access schools, jobs, health care, and relatives in Georgia.
+Many villagers who've found themselves fenced in on the South Ossetian side are forced to cross "illegally" to access schools, jobs, healthcare and relatives in Georgia.
 The EUMM estimates that there are between 500 to 1,000 of these crossings every week, one of the most widely used points being the Liakhvi River.
 "People drive cars and trucks through it.
 They get stuck.
 Children have to swim it every day just to get to class," continues Hans as we pull into the village of Dvani.

 An EUMM patrol member surveilling Tskhinvali for activity

 On the last section of the patrol, we come to the Georgian military stronghold overlooking the South Ossetian capital of Tskhinvali.
 The whole city resembles some deserted, post-apocalyptic movie set.
-The buildings are skeletal, pockmarked with shells, or completely torn in half.
+The buildings are skeletal, pockmarked with shells or completely torn in half.
 There’s no movement, and the green fence and surveillance cameras along its southern edge seem an odd show of technology for such a desolate place.
-Looking at Tskhinvali, the idea of it as the seat of autonomous regional power in South Ossetia seams completely unfathomable.
+Looking at Tskhinvali, the idea of it as the seat for autonomous regional power in South Ossetia seams completely unfathomable.
 More so considering that it contains almost zero natural resources, and little worth such heavy Russian investment.

-"It’s not really about South Ossetia," says Irakli Porchkhidze, vice president of the Georgian Institute for Strategic Studies and deputy minister for re-integration.
+"It’s not really about South Ossetia," says Irakli Porchkhidze, Vice President of the Georgian Institute for Strategic Studies and Deputy Minister for re-integration.
 "Russia’s not interested in having them or Abkhazia becoming independent states.
 If that happens, Russia’s out of ammo when it comes to leverage on Georgia.
 By funding South Ossetia and Abkhazia, Russia is able to maintain a substantial military presence there.
 It’s a projection of power.

 "Weakening Russia’s influence in the region?"